 3. For accounting firms the number of weeks of lost output ranged from 7.4 weeks for those transferring from other firms to between 20 and 21 weeks for those from different sectors or new university graduates

-4. For each dollar of lost labour productivity there is approximately 60c of lost 'capital income' which accrues to those providing capital to the business - in accounting firms this is typically the 'dividend' return to the firms owners.
+4. For each dollar of lost labor productivity there is approximately 60c of lost 'capital income' which accrues to those providing capital to the business - in accounting firms this is typically the 'dividend' return to the firms owners.